dougblack/dougblack.io/markdown/metaclasses.md

 > Simple is better than complex.

 ...and so on.
-But what is often glossed over when praising Python for all of its wonders is how incredibily mutable everything is.
+But what is often glossed over when praising Python for all of its wonders is how incredibily *mutable* everything is.
 I mean *excessively* so.
-You can set a variable on a *function*.
-You can set a variable on a *class*.
+You can set a variable on a function.
+You can set a variable on a class.
 Hell, you can even set a class on a function!
-Generally, practices such as these are frowned upon in most intro CS courses, and for good reason&mdash;power such as this is too easily abused.
+Practices such as these are frowned upon in most intro CS courses, and for good reason: power such as this is too easily abused.

-But, ignore all that, for today I'm going to take you on a tour of one of the more amazing examples of Python's mutability&mdash;metaclasses.
+But ignore all that, for today I'm going to take you on a tour of one of the more amazing examples of Python's mutability&mdash;metaclasses.